 Media: B. This system doesn't take full advantage of the CD medium, but at least the load times are reasonable.

-Games: F. The CD-i library is loaded with worthless, antiquated "self-help" tiles and "CD movies", and its game selection is pathetic.
-While some games have decent production values, they lack the basic playability that Genesis and SNES players are accustomed to.
-When it came to video games, Philips obviously didn't "get it".
-The single worthwhile title I've come across is "NFL Instant Replay", which allows you to predict referee calls after watching old footage from actual games.
+Library: F. The CD-i library is loaded with worthless, antiquated "self-help" tiles and "CD movies", and its game selection is weak.
+While some games have decent production values, they lack the basic playability of the Genesis or SNES.
+My favorite CD-i title is "NFL Instant Replay", which allows you to predict referee calls after watching footage from actual games.

-Collectability: F. Every system has its fans, but unless you're a die-hard video game collector, there is no reason to collect for the CD-i.
-While the systems themselves are relatively easy and inexpensive to acquire, the controllers are surprisingly rare and pricey.
-Most of the games are readily available (new), but few are worth owning.
+Collectability: D. Every system has its fans, but it's not much fun to collect for the CD-i.
+The systems themselves are relatively easy to acquire, but the controllers can be pricey.
+The games are readily available, but their main value is to satisfy your curiosity.

 Innovations: Wireless remote, CD movies, S-video output